-where i indexes the worker, j the establishment, f the firmmunicipality, l the local labour market, s the industry and t is the year. w alternatively denotes the daily or hourly wage.
-HHI is the concentration index computed using firmmunicipality identifiers.
+where i indexes the worker, j the establishment, f the firm-by-municipality couple, l the local labour market, s the industry and t is the year. w alternatively denotes the daily or hourly wage.
+HHI is the concentration index computed using firm-by-municipality identifiers.
 X is a vector of individual controls including yearly dummies for the worker's age, whether or not the individual is a new hire in the firm and if so, whether or not he/she was in employment the year before.
-X also includes establishment and/or industry fixed effects when different from firmmunicipalities', as well as a dummy variable for working part time vs full time, whenever our regression sample is not restricted to full-timers.
-Our specification also includes individual and local-labour-market fixed effects (μ_i and μ_l , respectively).
-Finally firm-by-municipality-by-year fixed effects (μ{ft}) allow controlling for firm productivity at a very disaggregate level.
-They also control for both national and local product market competition.
+X also includes establishment and/or industry fixed effects when different from firm-by-municipality fixed effects, as well as a dummy variable for working part time vs full time, whenever our regression sample is not restricted to full-timers.
+Our specification also includes individual and local-labour-market fixed effects (μ_i and μ_i , respectively).
+Finally firm-by-municipality-by-year fixed effects (μ{ft}) allow to control for firm productivity at a very disaggregate level.30 They also control for both national and local product market competition.
 The latter is a likely confounder of labour market concentration if firms sell their products mainly on the local market rather than on national or international markets.